MicrosoftDocs/ATADocs/ATPDocs/other-alerts.md

 1. Implement less-privileged access on domain machines to allow specific users the right to create services.

 > [!NOTE]
-> Remote code execution attempt alerts on attempted use of Powershell commands are only supported by [!INCLUDE [Product short](includes/product-short.md)] sensors.
+> Remote code execution attempt alerts on attempted use of Powershell commands are only supported by Defender for Identity sensors.

 ## Suspicious service creation (external ID 2026)